VictorGrycuk/streamdeck-repository-watcher/README.md

 # Repository Watcher for StreamDeck

+> Please refer to the [documentation](https://victorgrycuk.github.io/streamdeck-repository-watcher/) for the most recent information

 ## Description
 This is a plug in for [StreamDeck](https://www.elgato.com/en/gaming/stream-deck) that will monitor the count of issues or pull request of a given GitHub repository.